TechLabs-Berlin/wt21-pet-match/Blog Post - Pet Match.md

 **Additional functionality of our project:**

-- Login, sign up
+- login, sign up
-- User can rewatch his matches, as his answers to the questionnaire are stored in his profile, and re-take the quiz.
+- user can rewatch his matches, as his answers to the questionnaire are stored in his profile, and re-take the quiz
-- Matching results page includes filter functionality
+- matching results page includes filter functionality

 **Open Points:**